bubbowrap/jeremysamuel.dev/content/portfolio/fanfiction-autoquery.md

 ---
 title: Fanfiction AutoQuery
 description: Fanfiction AutoQuery lets you save and view all of your top visited queries in one central location.
-Built with VueJS, Vuetify, and Firebase.
+Built with Vue, Vuetify, and Firebase.
 category: Design, Development
 role: Design, Front-end Development, Back-end Development
 link: https://ffautoquery.netlify.app/